mfouesneau/rs-gh-app/README.md

 ## Version Detection

-The tool uses intelligent version detection that:
+The tool uses a version detection that:

 - **Tries Multiple Flags**: Tests `--version`, `-V`, `-v`, and `version` in order
 - **Checks Multiple Outputs**: Examines both stdout and stderr for version information